sarvatra71-tech/chatgpt-clone-gemini/README.md

    - Ensure sufficient disk space for temporary files

 4. **Research features not working**
-   - Verify `SERPAPI_KEY` is set (optional but recommended)
+   - Research currently uses simulated search results (no extra API key required)
-   - Check internet connectivity
+   - Check internet connectivity if you integrate a real web search API
-   - Some research features work without SerpAPI but with limited functionality
+   - If you add a provider, ensure its key is configured properly

 ## Development